wesley-shi/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 text | The message text
-subtaxonomy | The key of the subtaxonomy this message is to be grouped under
+taxonomy | The taxonomy for this label label | The correct subtaxonomy label for this text (optional)

 ### URL Parameters